AlaskaAirlines/auro-slideshow/docs/partials/readmeAddlInfo.md

-Autoplay and AutoScroll are mutually exclusive properties and should not be used together on the same component instance.
+`autoplay` and `autoScroll` are mutually exclusive properties and should not be used together on the same component instance.